By Published On: September 28, 2013Categories: Anxiety, Depression, Life Balance, Relationships

 How do we deal with disappointments and frustrations while searching for your vision?

-It’s good to zoom out and know where you want to go in the bigger picture in life, but it’s also important to create room for flexibility in the picture, and especially within yourself as you go.
+Sometimes, it can be helpful to zoom out and create a sense of where you want to go in the bigger picture in life.
+However, as part of this, it’s also important to leave room for flexibility in the picture, and within yourself as you go.
 Is there room (physically and emotionally) for unplanned obstacles, or for changes in the plan as needed?
 How do you deal internally when the plan diverts from the expected path?

 It can also be helpful to be aware of the balance between the present and the future.
 If we have two eyes on the future, then we’re missing the present, which can lead to a sense of life passing us by.
-This can often lead to a sense of regret and possibly depression when one day realizing too much effort has been put into following the linear path and feeling you’ve missed a lot of life.
+This can often lead to a sense of regret and possibly depression when one day realizing too much effort has been put into following the linear path and feeling you’ve missed the rest of life.

-Contact Nathan Feiles to inquire about therapy for anxiety, depression, or general life balance.
+Contact Nathan Feiles to inquire about therapy.

 Share This Story!